-Appendix A.
+420 Appendix A.

 SHFP measures a punctual vertical conductive heat flux.
 Punctual, because the measuring surface of the SHFP is very small compared to the eddy covariance footprint.
-This appendix describes the one-dimensional heat flux measurement and the theoretical annual integration nullity explanation.
+This appendix describes the one-dimensional heat flux and the annual integration nullity explanation.

-Figure A1).
+Figure A1.
 Soil colon between the soil surface and a deep soil level where the soil temperature does not change during the year.

 Let's consider a homogeneous soil column between the SHFP depth and the depth where the soil temperature is invariable during the year (Fig. A1).
-Through this column, one dimensional heat flux is entering or quitting by the upper side and by the lower side.
-Internal energy E conservation of an inert core law, inert means exempt of endo or exo-thermal chemical or physical reaction, allows us to consider the integration of all heat exchanges of this.

-440 core with the surrounding environment.
-Indeed, the fundamental energy conservation law can be expressed as energy variation ΔE equal to the temporal integration of the heat densities exchanges integration around the core surface:
+Internal energy E conservation of an inert core law, inert means exempt of endo or exo-thermal chemical or physical reaction, allows us to consider the integration of all heat exchanges of this core with the surrounding environment.
+Indeed, the fundamental energy conservation law can be expressed as energy variation $\Delta E$ equal to the temporal integration of the heat densities exchanges integration around the core surface: